-In this article, you’ll learn how to harness the power of Elementor’s new custom positioning, which covers every aspect designers dream of, including Inline; Absolute & Fixed; Horizontal & Vertical positioning.
+In this article, you’ll learn how to harness the power of Elementor’s new custom positioning to build amazing WordPress websites.
+It covers every aspect designers dream of, including Inline; Absolute & Fixed; Horizontal & Vertical positioning.
 We’ll also delve into best practices for the Column Alignment and Text Editor Columns features.
 Custom positioning offers increased flexibility and control when building your layout.

 What is Flexible Layout?

 - Vertical Alignment

 - Horizontal Alignment

 - Website Positioning

 - Fixed Positioning